 We consist of dedicated individuals with a diverse background ranging from ecology through economy and policy to geography.
 We focus on biodiversity and the well-being of society, sufficient energy use, socio-economic transition and transformation as well as behaviour change.
 For this we carry out research, we measure impacts, we provide advice and we do projects.
 We involve multiple stakeholders, we build dialogues and bridges.
 We bring experience and networks from both Western and Eastern Europe.

-On a recent occasion, the Budapest Public Transport Company hosted an engaging lecture delving into innovative sustainability strategies for urban mobility.
+At the end of September, the Budapest Public Transport Company hosted an engaging lecture delving into innovative sustainability strategies for urban mobility.
 The event was led by presenters from Corvinus University and GreenFormation.
-With 60 mostly online enthusiastic participants from across the company, the atmosphere was lively and collaborative as new perspectives sparked discussion and curiosity.…
+With 60 mostly online enthusiastic participants from across the company, the atmosphere was lively and collaborative as new perspectives sparked discussion and…

 GreenFormation is part of the EMCCINNO Horizon-funded project, which is a European initiative supporting cultural and creative organisations in their transition towards ecological and social sustainability.
 EMCCINNO is now opening a new communication channel: the EMCCINNO Newsalert and its dedicated Newsblog.
 The Newsalert is a minimalist, bullet-pointed email update that keeps readers informed about the latest activities, pilots, and…